 Market events risk.
-The market values of securities or other assets will fluctuate, sometimes sharply and unpredictably, due to factors such as economic events, governmental actions or intervention, actions taken by the U.S. Federal Reserve or foreign central banks, market disruptions caused by trade disputes or other factors, political developments, armed conflicts, economic sanctions and countermeasures in response to sanctions, major cybersecurity events, the global and domestic effects of widespread or local health, weather or climate events, and other factors that may or may not be related to the issuer of the security or other asset.
+The market values of securities or other assets will fluctuate, sometimes sharply and unpredictably, due to factors such as economic events, governmental actions or intervention, actions taken by the U.S. Federal Reserve or foreign central banks, market disruptions caused by trade disputes, labor strikes or other factors, political developments, armed conflicts, economic sanctions and countermeasures in response to sanctions, major cybersecurity events, the global and domestic effects of widespread or local health, weather or climate events, and other factors that may or may not be related to the issuer of the security or other asset.
 Economies and financial markets throughout the world are increasingly interconnected.
 Economic, financial or political events, trading and tariff arrangements, public health events, terrorism, wars, natural disasters and other circumstances in one country or region could have profound impacts on global economies or markets.
 As a result, whether or not a fund invests in securities of issuers located in or with significant exposure to the countries or markets directly affected, the value and liquidity of a fund's investments may be negatively affected.
-Following Russia's invasion of Ukraine, Russian stocks lost all, or nearly all, of their market value.
+Ongoing armed conflicts between Russia and Ukraine in Europe and among Israel, Iran, Hamas and other militant groups in the Middle East have caused and could continue to cause significant market disruptions and volatility.
+The hostilities and sanctions resulting from those hostilities have and could continue to have a significant impact on certain fund investments as well as fund performance and liquidity.
+Following Russia's invasion of Ukraine in 2022, Russian stocks lost all, or nearly all, of their market value.
 Other securities or markets could be similarly affected by past or future geopolitical or other events or conditions.
 Furthermore, events involving limited liquidity, defaults, non-performance or other adverse developments that affect one industry, such as the financial services industry, or concerns or rumors about any events of these kinds, have in the past and may in the future lead to market-wide liquidity problems, may spread to other industries, and could negatively affect the value and liquidity of a fund's investments.

 The long-term impact of the COVID-19 pandemic and its subsequent variants on economies, markets, industries and individual issuers is not known.
-Some sectors of the economy and individual issuers have experienced or may experience particularly large losses.
-Periods of extreme volatility in the financial markets, reduced liquidity of many instruments, increased government debt, inflation, and disruptions to supply chains, consumer demand and employee availability, may continue for some time.
 The U.S. government and the Federal Reserve, as well as certain foreign governments and central banks, took extraordinary actions to support local and global economies and the financial markets in response to the COVID-19 pandemic.
-This and other government intervention into the economy and financial markets may not work as intended, and have resulted in a large expansion of government deficits and debt, the long term consequences of which are not known.
-In addition, the COVID-19 pandemic, and measures taken to mitigate its effects, could result in disruptions to the services provided to a fund by its service providers.
+This and other government intervention into the economy and financial markets have resulted in a large expansion of government deficits and debt, the long term consequences of which are not known.

 Raising the ceiling on U.S. government debt has become increasingly politicized.
 Any failure to increase the total amount that the U.S. government is authorized to borrow could lead to a default on U.S. government obligations, with unpredictable consequences for economies and markets in the U.S. and elsewhere.
-Recently, inflation and interest rates have increased and may rise further.
+Recently, inflation and interest rates have been volatile and may increase in the future.
 These circumstances could adversely affect the value and liquidity of a fund's investments, impair a fund's ability to satisfy redemption requests, and negatively impact a fund's performance.